muratk3n/thirdwave/en/README.md

 "\#Hydrogen for the energy transition: do we have to manufacture it? ...

-"The native hydrogen, almost pure in this case, is directly burned in a suitable gas turbine, and produces electricity for a small village.
+"The native hydrogen [as in dug up from ground, not produced], almost pure in this case, is directly burned in a suitable gas turbine, and produces electricity for a small village.
 Other wells around have been drilled to try to determine the reserves, within the meaning of oil & gas, and change the scale.

 This success shattered many a priori: many believed that no natural accumulation of H2 in the subsoil could exist.
 The initial well has